A shrub growing usually to about 1.5 m tall.

 Has very fragrant flowers and is a useful feature plant but may be short lived.

 In a garden situation B. serrulata should be grown in well-drained soil, in a raised rockery.
 Some authorities suggest placing some sandstone rocks placed around the root zone to give the plant a cool root run.
 It has been cultivated with some success.

 Leaf-eating caterpillars and root rot sometimes affect this species.

 Propagation is by semi-hardwood cuttings taken in early summer.
 Boronias can be propagated from cuttings but with limited success with most but not all species.

-serrulata – from the Latin, serra, meaning a cutting saw, a reference to the fine serrations on the leaves.
+serrulata – from the Latin, serra, meaning “a cutting saw”, a reference to the fine serrations on the leaves.

-Not considered to be at risk in the wild.
+Not considered to be at risk of extinction in the wild.